 About the Design

-In this phase, we focused particularly on the fenders, which proved to be one of the most complex parts of the design.
+In this phase, we focused particularly on the fenders, which turned out to be one of the most complex parts of the design.
 Although they appear simple, the challenge lay precisely in their simplicity.
-The concept was for the fenders, when viewed from above, to resemble two water droplets facing opposite directions.
+The concept was for the fenders, when viewed from above, to resemble two water droplets facing opposite directions, embodying modern design and innovative solutions.

 The biggest challenge was the center cut between the fenders, visible from the side of the car.
-In both projects, the fenders required significant time to perfect.
+Both projects demanded significant time to perfect the fenders, highlighting the importance of dedication and ambition to achieve extraordinary results.

-The body of the car followed the same general concept as the first design, but with several improvements.
-We connected the body and wings into a cohesive form, whereas they were previously separate components.
-The new chassis also made it easier to understand and design air intakes and outlets, resulting in a more integrated design.
+The body of the car followed the same general concept as the first design but included several improvements.
+We merged the body and wings into a cohesive form, where they had previously been separate components.
+The new chassis made it easier to design air intakes and outlets, resulting in a more integrated design, reflecting the core principles of Danish automotive design.

 Styling the Car

-With the basic shape in place, we began styling the car and refining details, such as the windshield.
-We drew inspiration from Aquila's design language and sought to incorporate some of their signature elements.
-Torben and I were committed to continually improving the design, which meant frequent adjustments and, in some cases, restarting certain details.
+With the basic shape established, we began styling the car and refining details such as the windshield.
+Drawing from Aquila’s design language, we incorporated their signature details.
+Torben and I were determined to refine the design continuously, leading to frequent adjustments – a process driven by motivation and a goal-oriented approach.

-Some elements from the original design were retained, such as the front grille, where we added an extra chrome detail.
-The only part we reused directly from the previous 3D model was the side mirrors, which were positioned further out due to the changed shape of the fenders.
+Some elements from the original design were retained, such as the front grille, to which we added an extra chrome detail.
+The only components reused directly from the previous 3D model were the side mirrors, which were repositioned due to the altered shape of the fenders.

 Move the mouse over the image and press the left button to interact.